-- The VBA code with removed literals will not work outside of compiled application.
+- The VBA code with removed literals will not work outside of the compiled application.

-- The VBA code is modified so it is incomprehensible and unrecoverable.
+- The VBA code is modified in such a way so that it is incomprehensible and unrecoverable.

-Below you may see example of code transformation after applying both code modification options.
+Below you can see an example of the code transformation after applying both of the code modification options.